Vineeeth/web-app-using-python-Flask/README.md

 # web-app-using-python-Flask
-Web application to upload image to social media twitter
+Web application to upload image to twitter